AdaGold/task-list-front-end/project-docs/wave-03.md

 ### First State From Task.js

-First we will remove state fromt he `Task` component and simply render the props.
+First we will remove state from the `Task` component and simply render the props.

 ### Next Store State in `App`.